nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 ##  Experimental Results
 After implementing our Siamese Network, we ran it with many different settings as described above and chose the optimal settings.
 These are the results:
 a.
-Convergence times, final loss and accuracy on the test set and holdout set:
+Convergence times, final loss, and accuracy on the test set and holdout set:
 - Final Loss on Testing set - 3.106
 - Accuracy on Holdout set - 0.734 (73.4%)
 - Final Loss on Testing set - 3.111